-Your Company has adopted SAP software to strengthen its controls and processes which has been implemented in India Operations.
-It is under implementation at Overseas Establishment within the current financial year.
-This would allow integration of multiple locations on one platform and would bring tremendous synergy and improve overall efficiency of the organization significantly.
+Your Company had adopted SAP software to strengthen its controls and processes which has been implemented in India Operation.
+It has also been implemented at Overseas Establishment in UK and Dubai and is being implemented in other Overseas Establishments in phased manner.
+Further, its operations are being extended to cover other operational activities and reporting structure where it has been put into operations.
+Full implementation of SAP would allow integration of multiple locations on one platform and would bring tremendous synergy and improve overall efficiency of the organization significantly.